- Bite-sized Trips

 BONUS TIP: Do the morning Bici-taxi tour first and then plan your night out.

 5. Learn how to cook a traditional Cuban meal in Sancti Spiritus

 Sancti Spiritus is a place that is often overlooked in favour of well-known places such as Havana, Vinales and Trinidad.
-However, if you are looking for a local town with a lot of character and few tourists, this is it!
-Whilst here, why not try a cooking class and learn how to prepare a traditional Cuban meal?
+However, if you are looking for a local town with a lot of character and few tourists, this is it.
+While there, why not try a cooking class and learn how to prepare a traditional Cuban meal?
 Spoiler alert: there will be rice and beans.
-Even if cooking is not your thing, it’s a great opportunity to speak with the locals, spend some time in their kitchen and enjoy a delicious home-cooked meal!
+Even if cooking is not your thing, it’s a great opportunity to speak with the locals, spend some time in their kitchen and enjoy a delicious home-cooked meal.

-TOP TIP: It can be tricky to find interesting herbs and ingredients in Cuba (hence they are not as well known for their cuisine).
+It can be tricky to find interesting herbs and ingredients in Cuba.
 It will be a lovely surprise for the chef if you bring a small gift with you, like some spices or a sauce from home.

 Cayo Levisa is a quiet island off the mainland, with only one full-board hotel and a beautiful white sand beach.
 It isn’t high-end luxury, but this could be the little slice of Caribbean bliss you’re looking for.

-Boca de Camarioca is a small village on Cuba’s north cost.
+Boca de Camarioca is a small village on Cuba’s north coast.
 Whilst there is only one small local beach, it’s a very quiet place and you get to experience the local lifestyle.